atul-github/linkedin-posts/README.md

 $ source myenv/bin/activate
 ```

-When you are installing dependencies, please install individually.
+Next, install the project dependencies:

 ```
 $ pip install pyvis beautifulsoup4 python-dotenv aiohttp networkx pandas streamlit psycopg2 numpy

 ```
+Please donot use requirements.txt as it may take very long time.

 # Environment Variables

-Create .env file or add these variables.
+Create a .env file or add the following environment variables:

 ```
 OLLAMA_URL=http://localhost:11434/api/generate
 OLLAMA_MODEL=llama3.1:latest
 ```
-If OLLAMA_URL is mentioned, application will use OLLAMA else it will fall back on GPT.
+If OLLAMA_URL is set, the application will use OLLAMA.
+Otherwise, it will default to GPT.
-If you have GPT 4 access then
+If you have access to GPT-4, set the following:
 ```
 URL=https://<your url>/openai/deployments/<your deployment>/chat/completions?api-version=2024-02-15-preview
 API_KEY=<your key>